 Celebrations recently took place across Heathrow’s T5 as the airport terminal celebrated a decade in service.
 The terminal, which was rated by Skytrax as the best terminal in the world five years running (2012 – 2016 inclusive), marked the March 14th date with a visit from HRH The Prince of Wales.

-The terminal, constructed by Ferrovial Agroman, has seen 227 million passengers through its doors in the last ten years, amounting to some 969,000 flights.
+The terminal has seen 227 million passengers through its doors in the last ten years, amounting to some 969,000 flights.

 To mark the occasion, the Prince of Wales met some of the T5 team for a tea party on board a British Airways 787, while colleagues passing through the terminal were greeted with themed cake decorated accordingly.